 Seed clams averaging 20 mm (+/- 2mm st. dev.) were acquired from our farmer partner's nursery grounds on Nov.
 24th, 2020.
 These seed were spawned in spring 2019, held in a land-based nursery until they were ~12mm, then outplanted to a field nursery in August 2019.
 The next day, the research team and farmer partner planted seed on the experimental plots.
 Each of the nine plots was seeded with ~3000 clam seed, for a planting density of 10 seed per square foot.
 The three plots to be netted were covered with clams screens after seeding.
 A subsample of the seed were returned to the lab to evaluate size at the time of planting.

-In September of the following year, each of the nine plots will be sampled.
-Cores will again be taken (3 x 10cm cores per plot) to evaluate the thickness of the shell layer, and to assess sediment type (grain size and organic content).
-The entirety of each 20×20 foot plot will then be harvested using a suction dredge and the contents passed through a 0.5 inch mesh.
+In the following year, each of the nine plots will be fully sampled.
+Cores will again be taken (3 x 10cm cores per plot) to evaluate the shell layer, and to assess sediment type (grain size and organic content).
+A subsample of each 20x20 foot plot will be harvested using a suction dredge and the contents passed through a 0.5 inch mesh.
 The contents will be separated into live clams, clam hinges (these are what often remains after a cownose ray eats a clam), and whole dead clam shells.
-The number of live, hinge, and whole dead clams will be counted at each plot, a volume subset of live clams (1 litre) will be measured for shell length to establish a length frequency at each plot that will allow us to assess whether wild recruitment was enhanced on our shelled plots.
-A subsample (n=20) of live clams from each plot will be returned to the lab for analysis of size, meat weight, shell weight, and condition.
+The number of live, hinge, and whole dead clams will be counted at each plot, a subset of live clams will be measured for shell length to establish a length frequency at each plot that will allow us to assess whether wild recruitment was enhanced on our shelled plots.
+A subsample of live clams from each plot will be returned to the lab for analysis of size, meat weight, shell weight, and condition.

 All of the data collected will be analyzed statistically using analysis of variance (ANOVA) to evaluate differences in response variables among our three treatment types.